9Quid/WindowsServer2022-Lab/6.File Server Management/README.md

 - `Effective Access`: The most restrictive combination of NTFS and Share permissions.

--`Drive Mapping`: Assigns a drive letter on client machines for easier access to network resources.
+- `Drive Mapping`: Assigns a drive letter on client machines for easier access to network resources.

 ## Objectives

-The aim of this lab was to create shared folders for departments and users,apply NTFS and Share permissions following least privilege principles and automate drive mapping using Group Policy.Finanlly, test access with different Active Directory user accounts.
+The aim of this lab was to create shared folders for departments and users, apply NTFS and Share permissions following least privilege principles and automate drive mapping using Group Policy.Finanlly, test access with different Active Directory user accounts.

 ## Step 1: Prepare Department Share Folders